TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/DevOps/Bicep/TimeWarp-Architecture/Readme.md

 # Deploy the Azure Resource Group

-Singapore Data Cetner doesn't seem to support CosmosDB (WHY NOT?)
+Singapore Data Center doesn't seem to support CosmosDB (WHY NOT?)
 So will use Japan East

 ```Powershell
 $Location = "japaneast"